bmharper/xo/README.md

 I have three colored, rounded rectangles on the screen, that you can control with a finger or mouse move.
 Running on Android and Windows.

+There is an OpenGL and a DirectX 11 backend.

 * Purely horizontal text is rendered well on Windows, where you typically have low resolution (< 100 dpi) monitors.
 	Text through the low DPI path is vertically snapped to whole pixels, and horizontally snapped to 1/3 of a pixel,